Online Fiddle Lessons - Your source for Bluegrass, Old Time, Celtic, Gospel, and Country fiddle lessons.

 7) Fiddle tune information and lyrics.

 Whether you are learning for the first time, augmenting your lessons, or searching for great tabs/notes and jam tracks, BluegrassDaddy.com is perfect for you.
-For a nominal fee of $7.95 per month or $59.95 per year (that's less than a dollar per week!) you will have full access to all fiddle lesson videos, tablature/notation, and practice MP3s.
+For a nominal fee of $6.95 per month or $49.95 per year (that's less than a dollar per week!) you will have full access to all fiddle lesson videos, tablature/notation, and practice MP3s.
 You will also have access to any expertise that I can offer on the forum and over email.
-I am very active on this site, and will be uploading one or so tunes per week.
+I am active on this site, and I upload around one tune per week.
 You may also choose to "test-drive" the site by creating a free account.
-Click below to get started!

 Learn Len Spencer's Arkansas Traveler dialogue (Edison Records 1902)